demirbekiroglu-rgb/demirbekiroglu.github.io/README.md

           <p><b>Pixel Art:</b> A mini-project where users can create a 10x10 pixel art grid.
 It demonstrates the use of SwiftUI, loops, and user input for interactive graphics.</p>

           <p><b>My Initials:</b> A creative mini-project where users can draw or display their initials using SwiftUI.
 It demonstrates handling shapes, colors, and user interaction.</p>

+          <p><b>Spinner Simulation:</b> A Swift project simulating a spinner with nested conditionals.
+The video shows how the spinner chooses a color and displays it.</p>
         `;
       } else if (page === 'bigideas') {
         content.innerHTML = `